menaka-sridhar/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 # Implementation-of-Linear-Regression-Using-Gradient-Descent
-## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.
+## AIM:To write a program to predict the profit of a city using the linear regression model with gradient descent.
 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook